Director James Pirrie examines maintenance payments

 Automatic changes to the order

-Indexation refers to the way that courts commonly order maintenance payment awards to increase.
+Indexation refers to the way that courts commonly order maintenance payment awards to change.
 This is usually done in a clause just after the paragraph making the “periodical payments” order itself.
 Your order may have been made when inflation was low … high current inflation may mean there is a need to revisit the order because earnings have not gone up in step and the increased level of periodical payment is not affordable.

 Family Law in Partnership has developed a maintenance variation calculator to help you see the impact of indexation on maintenance payment orders.